-Creditors Amounts owned by the Council for work done, goods received or date of the balance sheet.
+Creditors Amounts owned by the Council for work done, goods received or services rendered, for which payment has not been made at the date of the balance sheet.

-Debtors Sums of money due to the Council but which are unpaid at the in the economic life of a fixed asset, whether arising from use, passage of time or obsolescence through technological or other changes.
+Debtors Sums of money due to the Council but which are unpaid at the date of the balance sheet.